elutz/vc-framework-v14/README.md

 The VC_Framework component will call these methods prior to saving/deleting the method.
 The callee can choose whether or not to allow the change as well as take any action necessary to notify the RC software of the change.

 The [VC_SVN](https://github.com/4D/vc-svn-v14) component is an example of this.
 VC_SVN will automatically execute the 'svn add' or 'svn delete' commands as appropriate.

+## Import Outside Changes

+Now it is possible to import changes made by pother developers in your team.
+This works with edited methods and new methods.
+It does not work with 4D forms since there is no way to build forms with means of the 4D programming language.
+These feature is useful if you want to do distributed team development and using a team development 4D server is not an appropriate way for you.

+How does it work?
+There is a new method **VCM_Import**.
+The method can be started using the macro call "Import methods".
+This triggers the import process.
+The import process looks for text files with newer or equal timestamp like the last changed method in 4D and shows a list with this found methods before you start the real import.

+Some notes:

+- Methods to be imported must not be opened in the design environment.
+- Methods deleted outside of 4D will not be recognized.
+You have to delete them manually.

+The recommended process:

+1. Close all your methods in 4D.
+2. Open only one method.
+Make sure this method isn't changed after the last edit of methods in your 4D structure.
+2. Checkout the changes from your co-developers e.g. using a source code versioning system like git or mercurial or every other way you aware of.
+2. Trigger the import using the macro "Import methods".
+3. Confirm the dialog showing the files to be imported.
+3. Ready!
+You should check the success of the import process doing a re-compile of your 4D structure.